-You won’t believe how different homemade tortilla chips taste from the store bought kind!
+You won’t believe how different homemade nacho chips taste from the store bought kind!
 There’s truly nothing like them.

 The other way – the easier way – is to start with pre-made corn tortillas.
 And that’s what we’re doing here.
 So you’ll only need four simple ingredients: